discordjs/guide/guide/message-components/action-rows.md

 ## Sending action rows

-Once one or many components are inside your row(s), send them in the `components` property of your <DocsLink path="class/ChatInputCommandInteraction?scrollTo=reply" />.
+Once one or many components are inside your row(s), send them in the `components` property of your <DocsLink path="class/ChatInputCommandInteraction?scrollTo=reply" type="method" />.

 ```js {4}
 const row = new ActionRowBuilder()